 Secondly, sound walls approach things from the learners’ point of view.
 On a traditional A-Z word wall, words are categorized by the first letter.
 But that doesn’t make sense to someone who is just learning to spell!
 A student looking for the word phone will not naturally look to P. Putting the word knee under K is confusing to them!
 A sound wall categorizes words by their sounds which makes much more sense to the learner!

-Finally, sound walls allow for explicit instruction of phonemes.
+Finally, sound walls allow for explicit instruction of the 44 phonemes in English.
 Kids learn to talk well before they learn to read or write.
 This is because the human brain is hardwired for oral language, but not for reading and writing.
 Students need direct and explicit instruction on how to read, write, and spell.
 A sound wall is a tool that allows for this valuable, explicit phonics instruction.

 It’s fair to say I have become a BIG fan of sound walls.
 I have written about how to use them in the classroom, created a sound wall teacher’s guide with explicit lesson plans, and even created games students can play with the sound wall.
 But I do still recognize there are some constraints to having a physical sound wall in the classroom.